rohancragg/nhw-hugo/content/services/tweed.md

 ---
-Title: Bespoke Tweed
+Title: Tweed
 Img: tweed.png
 Category: Services
 Draft: false
 ---

-We specialize in bespoke tweed, woven to your specification.
+We specialise in designing and weaving our own tweed in the traditional manner on a Kennedy Handloom.